Hardware setup

 The Obis laser responds linearly to the control signal but it does have a non-zero minimum laser power.
 You should check you setup so you know how it behaves.
 Likely will find that that the laser can not produce power values below about 0.25 to 0.5 mW.
 In practice this should make no difference: the only time you may notice it is when examining the rampdown following a low-power photostimulation.
 The last pair of pulses may not play out as they could be below threshold.

-It is probably a good idea to add an LED masking light, unless you can otherwise control for the presence of the photostimulation light.
-Analog output 4 on the DAQ will always produce a 0/5V (TTL) waveform that can be used to gate an LED driver.
+It is probably a good idea to add an LED masking light, unless you can otherwise control for the presence of the laser photostimulation light.
+Analog output 3 on the DAQ will produces a 0/5V (TTL) waveform that can be used to gate an LED driver.
+Hook up AO3 to the gate input on your LED driver.
+The LED will flash in sync with the laser during stimulation trials.
+During control trials, the laser will be off but the scanners will move and the LED masking light will be on.

 If your scanners did not come with a PSU, you will need to set up two unipolar DC PSUs to form a bipolar PSU (see parts list).
 Supply A will provides +V and supply B provides -V. In addition, -V on supply A is connected to +V on supply B and this is ground for the scanner controller.
 If you have never set up something like this, either get advice from someone who has or do some reading first to make certain you wire up everything correctly.